bocchino/fprime/docs/Design/data-products.md

 dictionary for each container _c_ defined in _C_.
 The global identifier for _I.c_ is the base identifier of _I_ plus the local identifier for _c_.
+For example, if the base identifier is 0x1000, then the global identifiers might be 0x1000, 0x1001, 0x1002, ...

 3. For any topology _T_, the global identifiers _I.c_ for all the instances _T_ form the data product dictionary for _T_.